iterative/dvc.org/static/docs/commands-reference/lock.md

 # lock

-Lock a DVC file (stage).
+Lock a DVC-file (stage).
 Use `dvc unlock` to unlock the file.

-If DVC file is locked the stage is considered _done_ and `dvc repro` will not run commands to rebuild outputs even if some dependencies have changed and even if `--force` is provided.
+If DVC-file is locked the stage is considered _done_ and `dvc repro` will not run commands to rebuild outputs even if some dependencies have changed and even if `--force` is provided.